 There's more to mood maintenance than eating the right foods.
 The framework for good mood hygiene begins with implementing some basic nutrition strategies:

-- Know what to avoid.
-Before you can eat mood-boosting foods, it's important to know which foods to leave off (or limit) on your shopping list.
-The biggest bad-mood culprits are refined carbohydrates, like sugar.
-The simple sugars that are in junk foods like candy and soda--as well as in everyday foods like fruit juice, syrup, and jams--can cause your blood sugar to go up and down like a roller coaster.
+Before you can eat mood-boosting foods, it's important to know which foods to leave off, or limit, on your shopping list.
+The biggest bad mood culprits are refined carbohydrates, such as sugar.
+The simple sugars that are in junk foods, such as candy and soda, as well as in everyday foods, such as fruit juice, syrup, and jams, can cause your blood sugar to go up and down like a rollercoaster.
 Refined white starches such as white rice, white bread, and crackers can have the same effect.
-Blood sugar spikes and drops can leave you with a short-lived burst of energy followed by a tired, cranky feeling.
-For best mood results, you should also avoid alcohol, since it's a depressant and can disturb your sleep.
+The Cleveland Clinic warns that junk foods may satisfy your taste buds, but they probably won’t help your mood.

 Here are some of the best foods to eat to stay healthy and happy:

-- Vitamins.
-There are a few specific vitamins that research has suggested can be helpful for mood.
-Research reported by NBC News shows that vitamin D may help relieve mood disorders, such as seasonal affective disorder.
-Studies have also suggested that the vitamins folate and B12 may help ease depression.
-To get your daily dose of vitamin D, try low-fat milk, egg yolks, and soymilk.
-Many doctors also recommend adding a multivitamin that contains vitamin D as well.
+There are a few specific vitamins that may be helpful for mood.
+For example, vitamin D may help relieve mood disorders, such as seasonal affective disorder.
+Sunlight, before sunscreen application, is often the best source.
+To get your daily dose of vitamin D, you can also try the following foods.
+Many doctors recommend adding a multivitamin that contains vitamin D as well.

 There's a clear relationship between food and your state of mind.
 When you combine strategies for eating regularly with foods that may have a positive effect on your well-being, you can plan meals that may help you to feel better.
-Plus, you can also avoid foods that may make you feel worse.
+You can also avoid foods that may make you feel worse.
 Now that's something to be happy about!